 Source: adapted from Oak Ridge National Laboratory

+However, West Virginia’s mountain topography presents siting challenges for new nuclear development (factors such as land slope and proximity to fault lines and population centers); most of the state has at least one siting challenge.
 Additional challenges include the immature nature of SMR reactor technology, dependence on federal subsidies for economic competitiveness, long project time-horizons (Wyoming’s Natrium reactor has been delayed 2 years and is expected to open in 2030), radioactive waste storage and management, and community acceptance.
 Nuclear waste remains a hazard for tens of thousands of years or more and may be stored onsite at the SMR facility.
 Awareness of historical accidents could impede community acceptance of nuclear power in West Virginia.

 Benefits and Risks of SMR Development in West Virginia

 A 2022 DOE Report estimated that replacing a coal plant with a nuclear plant would result in a net increase in jobs and local economic activity.
-SMR projects could thus benefit communities that have been disadvantaged by the coal transition, providing a source of clean firm energy.
+SMR projects could thus benefit communities that have been disadvantaged by the coal transition, providing a source of firm energy.

 However, SMRs’ advantages are currently only theoretical.
-As of April 2024, only three non-military SMRs are known to be operating worldwide, all in Russia and China.
+As of June 2024, only three non-military SMRs are known to be operating worldwide, all in Russia and China.
 A few SMR projects are being planned in the United States, including the world’s only coal-to-nuclear project, which is being developed by Terrapower in Wyoming.
 TerraPower has considered West Virginia for a future SMR site.
 A Utah SMR project was canceled by NuScale in 2023 after delays and cost overruns.
 In March 2024, Virginia Governor Younkin said the state’s first SMR would probably not be at a former coal site.
 None of the SMR projects underway in the United States have yet had their reactor design approved by the Nuclear Regulatory Commission (NRC).

-Risks associated with SMR development include radioactive waste production and the potential safety incidents relating to radiation.
+Risks associated with SMR development include radioactive waste production and potential safety incidents relating to radiation.
 Studies have found that despite their smaller size, SMRs produce the same or greater amounts (2-30 times in one study) of radioactive waste compared to conventional large-scale nuclear reactors, and that this waste can be more complex, contributing to management and disposal challenges.
 Further, some SMR designs use a more highly enriched uranium fuel, potentially increasing security and nuclear proliferation risks.
 Radiation incidents, while rare, have the potential to significantly affect employees and surrounding communities.

 Nuclear Policies in West Virginia and Neighboring States